stackitcloud/stackit-cli/docs/stackit_beta_network-area_network-range_list.md

-## stackit beta network-area network-ranges list
+## stackit beta network-area network-range list

 Lists all network ranges in a STACKIT Network Area (SNA)